PostDoctoral Researchers

 Rania is a doctoral candidate in the Department of Psychology, Panteion University of Social and Political Sciences.
 She completed her MSc. in Cognitive Science in the

 Department of History and Philosophy of Science, University of Athens.
 She also holds a BA from the same Department and a BSc in Dietetics from the University of Hertfordshire (via IST College).
 She is currently working as a research assistant in national funded projects (ΤΝουΣΣΝουΣ, Sensewalk).
+Her doctoral studies are funded by the Hellenic Foundation for Research and Innovation (HFRI).
 Her main interests focus on multisensory integration and the bodily self.

 Researchers